ytechie/eventhubs-js/readme.md

         deviceId: 1,
     });

+Note: deviceId is simply a unique name to identify your device to Azure.
+If not given, you will recieve a 401 Authorization failed response.

 ### Other Usages

 When you initialize the event hubs client, it's advisable to use a SAS token in a production environment.
 This is a revokable key that is unique to the device.
 You can generate a token programatically, or [online using this form](http://eventhubssasgenerator.azurewebsites.net/).